 The Real Answer

 Like getting out of an abusive relationship, the key is to first get out.
-Where you go after that, well, the answer will usually come to you in time.
+Where you go after that, who comes into your life or what type of life you will build on your own or with other people; well, the answer will probably come to you in time.

 Please share via social media below.